-The origin of obscuration in Active Galactic Nuclei (AGN) is still an open debate.
+The origin of obscuration in active galactic nuclei (AGNs) is still an open debate.
 In particular, it is unclear what drives the relative contributions to the line-of-sight column densities from galaxy-scale and torus-linked obscuration.
-The latter source is expected to play a significant role in Unification Models, while the former is thought to be relevant in both Unification and Evolutionary Models.
+The latter source is expected to play a significant role in Unification Models, while the former is thought to be relevant in both Unification and Evolutionary models.
 In this work, we make use of a combination of cosmological semi-analytic models and semi-empirical prescriptions for the properties of galaxies and AGN, to study AGN obscuration.
 We consider a detailed object-by-object modelling of AGN evolution, including different AGN light curves (LCs), gas density profiles, and also AGN feedback-induced gas cavities.
-Irrespective of our assumptions on specific AGNLC or galaxy gas fractions, we find that, on the strict assumption of an exponential profile for the gas component, galaxy-scale obscuration alone can hardly reproduce the fraction of $\log(N{\rm H}/\rm{cm}^{-2}) \ge 24$ sources at least at $z \le 3$.
+Irrespective of our assumptions on specific AGN LC or galaxy gas fractions, we find that, on the strict assumption of an exponential profile for the gas component, galaxy-scale obscuration alone can hardly reproduce the fraction of $\log (N{\rm H}/\rm{cm}^{-2}) \ge 24$ sources at least at $z \le 3$ .
 This requires an additional torus component with a thickness that decreases with luminosity to match the data.
-The torus should be present in all evolutionary stages of a visible AGN to be effective, although galaxy-scale gas obscuration may be sufficient to reproduce the obscured fraction with $22 < \log(N{\rm H}/\rm{cm}^{-2}) < 24$ (Compton-thin, CTN) if we assume extremely compact gas disc components.
+The torus should be present in all evolutionary stages of a visible AGN to be effective, although galaxy-scale gas obscuration may be sufficient to reproduce the obscured fraction with $22 < \log (N{\rm H}/\rm{cm}^{-2}) < 24$ (Compton-thin, CTN) if we assume extremely compact gas disc components.
 The claimed drop of CTN fractions with increasing luminosity does not appear to be a consequence of AGN feedback, but rather of gas reservoirs becoming more compact with decreasing stellar mass.

-Key words: Galaxies: active - galaxies: formation - galaxies: evolution - galaxies: fundamental parameters - quasars: supermassive black holes - black hole physics - galaxies: nuclei - galaxies: structure.
+Key words: black hole physics - galaxies: active - galaxies: evolution - galaxies: fundamental parameters - quasars: supermassive black holes - galaxies: structure.